discoproject/disco/doc/start/ddfs.rst

 non-normalized data.
 However, it is not suitable for storing data items that are very small (less than 4K) or that need to be updated often, such as user passwords or status indicators.
-You can store frequently changing data in a distributed key-value store or a relational database.
+You can store frequently changing data in a key-value store or a relational database.
 If you need to analyze this data with Disco, you can dump a snapshot of the full database to DDFS, for instance, to update your user models every night.

+DDFS is **horizontally scalable**.
+New nodes can be added to the storage cluster on the fly, using the Disco web UI.
+All heavy IO on bulk data is distributed, so there are no bottlenecks limiting the amount of data that DDFS can handle.
+Only metadata is handled centrally, ensuring that it is kept **consistent** all the time.

-DDFS is designed to operate on commodity hardware. **Fault-tolerance** and **high availability** is ensured by K-way replication of both data and metadata, so the system tolerates *K-1* simultaneous hardware failures without interruptions.
+DDFS is designed to operate on commodity hardware. **Fault-tolerance** and **high availability** are ensured by K-way replication of both data and metadata, so the system tolerates *K-1* simultaneous hardware failures without interruptions.
 DDFS stores data and metadata on normal local filesystems, such as `ext3` or `xfs`, so even under a catastrophic